FederatedAI/FATE/doc/api/session_api.md

             in_place_computing=False)
 ```

-transform an existing iterable data into a Table.
+Transforms an existing iterable data into a Table.

 **Parameters:**